natty11q/LayersNLogic/Docs/Engine/GameClass.md

 # Game Class

-The Game class is used to handle the Top level logic of the engine This is where the commands for calculating frame times and update calls for layers are handled.

-the above is all handled within the engine.
+The `Game` class is responsible for managing the top-level logic of the engine.
+This includes tasks such as calculating frame times and calling update functions on layers.
+All of this is handled internally by the engine.

-When using the game engine, you will need to create a definition for a game class which will be used to insert the additional logic that makes your game your own.
+When using the engine to build your own game, you’ll need to create a custom game class that inherits from `Game`.
+This allows you to insert game-specific logic.

-this is done though inherence.
+---

+### Inheriting from the Game Class

+You can define your own game class like this:

 ```python
 class MyGameClass(LNLEngine.Game):
     def __init__(self):
         super().__init__()
         ...
 ```

+---

+### Creating a Main Window

-from here, Typically you will want to create your main window.
+Typically, you'll want to create a window as part of your game setup:

 ```python
 class MyGameClass(LNLEngine.Game):
     def __init__(self):
         super().__init__()